Title: Carrot disclosure: Forgejo

 mechanisms (OAuth2, OTP, sessions/access handling, post-compromission recovery,

-…), a bunch of low-hanging DoS, information leak all over the place, various
+…), a bunch of low-hanging DoS, some information leaks, various

 TOCTOU, … All in all, it took me one evening after work to find a good amount